sqdhk/demo/README.md

 ## Local Development

-1. open index.html in browser
+1. open index.html in browser 🐓
+2. browse through the page 👽
+3. click the getting started 👍